-- i) Objective for the establishment of the OSBP - ii) Definitions: it is important that all definitions and any statements of purpose are clear and aligned to policy. - iii) Foundational principles: these principles are discussed in Chapter 4 and are non-negotiable. - iv) Establishing the OSBP: the geographic area of the OSBP and related zones (CCZ and EUZ) must be clearly demarcated and stated in the respective OSBP Acts and bilateral agreement. - Competent government authority: for negotiating agreements with one or more adjoining states.
+- a) Objective of establishing the OSBP - b) Definitions: it is important that all definitions and any statements of purpose are clear and aligned to policy. - c) Foundational principles: these principles are discussed in Chapter 4 and are non-negotiable. - d) Establishing the OSBP: the geographic area of the OSBP and related zones (CCZ and EUZ) must be clearly demarcated and stated in the respective OSBP Acts and bilateral agreement. - e) Competent government authority: for negotiating agreements with one or more adjoining states.
 Each State must designate a single national authority to negotiate an agreement and any subsidiary annexes or memorandums of understanding.
-The BMA has been designated as the competent government authority in South Africa. - vi) Extraterritorial application: of the legislation of the parties to the OSBP agreements.
+The BMA has been designated as the competent government authority in South Africa. - f) Extraterritorial application: of the legislation of the parties to the OSBP agreements.
 The application must cover both South African officials and officials of the other party.
-This is discussed in Chapter 6, which deals with the challenge extraterritorially may present and suggests an approach to ensure laws comply with the Constitution.

-- vii) Determining jurisdiction: including establishing and delimiting physical and soft infrastructure of the OSBP.
+This is discussed in Chapter 6, which deals with the challenge extraterritoriality may present and suggests an approach to ensure laws comply with the Constitution. - g) Determining jurisdiction: including establishing and delimiting physical and soft infrastructure of the OSBP.
 These will have to be carefully specified in the Act or regulations together with the roles of states, and functions and roles of respective officials.
-The models of OSBP discussed in Chapter 4 has an impact on the nature and extent of extraterritoriality that may have to be specified in the Act. - viii) Applying criminal law in relation to the OSBP: an OSBP is a highly regulated environment and ensuring adequate enforcement by both parties is fundamental to its success.
-A policy framework on applying criminal law is dealt with in Chapter 6. - ix) Schedule of national laws that must be extraterritorially applicable: this is based on a review of legislation of both countries. - Responsibility and financing for shared facilities: equitable sharing of responsibility and costs for shared facilities must be clearly stated in the respective OSBP Acts and bilateral agreement. - xi) Disputes between OSBP partner States: escalation and conflict resolution procedures must be clearly stated in the respective OSBP Acts and bilateral agreement. - xii) Provision for emergencies: examples are a natural disaster or terrorist attack, in which case the security services of one or both countries would have to intervene and rules and procedures must be clearly stated in the respective OSBP Acts and bilateral agreement. - xiii) Provision for regulations: given the nature of the legislation and the need for longterm management of agreements and other factors, there will be a need for regulations.
+The models of OSBP discussed in Chapter 4 have an impact on the nature and extent of extraterritoriality that may have to be specified in the Act.

+- h) Applying criminal law in relation to the OSBP: an OSBP is a highly regulated environment and ensuring adequate enforcement by both parties is fundamental to its success.
+A policy framework on applying criminal law is dealt with in Chapter 6. - i) Schedule of national laws that must be extraterritorially applicable: this is based on a review of legislation of both countries. - j) Responsibility and financing for shared facilities: equitable sharing of responsibility and costs for shared facilities must be clearly stated in the respective OSBP Acts and bilateral agreement. - k) Disputes between OSBP partner states: escalation and conflict resolution procedures must be clearly stated in the respective OSBP legislation and bilateral agreement. - Provision for emergencies: examples are a natural disaster or terrorist attack, in which case the security services of one or both countries would have to intervene, and rules and procedures must be clearly stated in the respective OSBP Acts and bilateral agreement. - m) Provision for regulations: given the nature of the legislation and the need for long-term management of agreements and other factors, there will be a need for regulations.